Bounds on the sequence length sufficient to reconstruct binary level-$1$ phylogenetic networks under the CFN model: Inference rules and dyadic closure

 To prove the main theorem in this section (\cref{thm:dyadic_closure}), the following lemma will first show a slightly weaker result about the dyadic closure.
-In particular, given a semi-directed level-1 network $\N$, we call a quartet profile $q \in \Q(\N)$ a \emph{spanning quartet profile} if there exists a circular order or 2-circular order $\C$ induced by an edge or a blob of $\N$ such that $\LL (q) \subseteq \RR (\C)$.
+In particular, given a semi-directed level-1 network $\N$, we call a quartet profile $q \in \Q(\N)$ a \emph{spanning quartet profile} if there exists a circular order~$\C$ or 2-circular order~\CorrB{$\D$} induced by an edge or a blob of $\N$ such that $\LL (q) \subseteq \RR (\C)$ \CorrB{or $\LL (q) \subseteq \RR (\D)$, respectively}.
 That is, $q$ is a quartet profile containing only representative leaves of some induced (2-)circular order of $\N$.
 We denote the set of all spanning quartet profiles of~$\N$ by $\QS (\N)$ and note that $\R (\N) \subseteq \QS (\N)$.

 \begin{lemma} Let $\N$ be a semi-directed level-1 network.
-If $\Q$ is a set of quartet profiles such that $\R (\N) \subseteq \Q \subseteq \Q (\N)$, then $\QS (\N) \subseteq \cl (\Q)$. \end{lemma} \begin{proof} As in the previous lemma, we may assume that $\Q = \R (\N)$.
+If $\Q$ is a set of quartet profiles such that $\R (\N) \subseteq \Q \subseteq \Q (\N)$, then $\QS (\N) \subseteq \cl (\Q)$. \end{lemma} \begin{proof} As in the previous lemma, \CorrB{it suffices to consider the minimal case $\Q = \R (\N)$ due to the monotonicity of the dyadic closure.
+We may assume that the number of leaves~$n$ of $\N$ is at least~4, otherwise the result follows trivially.} Since the presence of 2-cycles does not influence the quartet profiles, we will also assume that $N$ has no 2-cycles.
 We prove the theorem by induction on the number of nontrivial splits.

-The base case with zero nontrivial splits follows directly from the previous lemma, so we assume that $\N$ has at least one nontrivial split.
-Since the presence of 2-cycles does not influence the quartet profiles, we will also assume that $N$ has no 2-cycles.
+\CorrB{The base case, where $\N$ has no nontrivial splits, implies that $\N$ has a single internal blob to which all leaves are attached.
+Further, this internal blob cannot be a single vertex, since $\N$ is binary and $n\geq 4$.
+Thus, $\N$ is a sunlet and the result then follows from the previous lemma.}